x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/monitoring/mail-flow-insights/alert-policy-and-its-configuration.md

 - **Security reader** privileges are sufficient if the tenant wants to just read/view an alert policy.

-**Insights for which an alert policy can be created**

-A user/tenant can create an alert policy for the following mail flow-related insights:

-- Mail loop
-- Slow transport rule
-- New users forwarding
-- New domains being forwarded

 ## User tasks on alert policies

 A user with **security administrator** privileges - in addition to creating an alert policy - can perform the following tasks on an alert policy: